 Adderall detoxification is the first stage of treatment at Castle Craig.
 The Adderall detox programme starts with a thorough medical assessment by our Consultant Psychiatrist.
-Each patient is treated individually: based on each patient’s medical history, drug use history and personal needs, the Consultant Psychiatrist will establish the detox regime.
+Each patient is treated individually, based on medical history, drug use history and personal needs.

 Safety and physical comfort is our most important aim during detox.
 As a result, the recommended Adderall detox method involves gradually reducing the dose over time, under close medical monitoring.
 Other medication may be used to help ease the levoamphetamine and dextroamphetamine withdrawal symptoms.